-If you are in the lab it’s very important that you enable ‘Remote Management for Linux’ during the Redhat OS installation.
-That way the server would enable the SNMP package before the installation and you would have the package ready to use.
-If not, you would need to attach the Redhat subscription to download the SNMP package to the system, which usually you may not have on lab servers. or you may need to find alternate ways to download and install the SNMP package on the Redhat server later on.
+If you are in the lab, you must enable ‘Remote Management for Linux’ during the Redhat OS installation.
+That way, the server would enable the SNMP package before the installation, and you would have the package ready to use.
+If not, you would need to attach the Redhat subscription to download the SNMP package to the system, which you usually may not have on lab servers, or you may need to find alternate ways to download and install the SNMP package on the Redhat server later on.

 Why do we need SNMP?

 The SNMP protocol helps you to monitor Redhat / Centos servers or any other network hosts on the network.
 With the help of the SNMP protocol, the monitoring tools can show you many device performance parameters.
 Such as CPU utilization based on each core, memory utilization, hard disk utilization, network interface utilization, and so on.

 If you wanted to learn more about what is SNMP and how it works, you can check out the article here.

 How to configure SNMP on Redhat /Centos Linux?